 Related Article: The 5 Best Cordless Chainsaws Reviewed

-Just a little bit of elbow grease and sharpening your chainsaw can save you quite a bit of money when it comes to a new chain or premature wear and tear of your device, as well as other moving parts.
+Just a little bit of elbow grease and sharpening your chainsaw can save you quite a bit of money when it comes to a new chain or premature wear and tear of your saw.
 If your mind is open on sharpening your own chainsaw, the question then becomes, what kind of model should you go for?

 Our Top Picks

 |Oregon 520-120 Bench Saw Chain Grinder||Electric sharpener for frequent use||View on Amazon|

 |Oregon 410-120 Bench or Wall Mounted Saw Chain Grinder||Electric sharpener for occasional use||View on Amazon|

 |Buffalo Tools ECSS Electric Chainsaw Sharpener||Budget electric sharpener||View on Amazon|

 |Stihl 2-In-1 Easy File Chainsaw Chain Sharpener||Manual chain sharpener||View on Amazon|

 The Oregon 520-120 is our pick for the overall best chainsaw sharpener on the market.
 Oregon makes some of the absolute best chainsaw sharpeners out there and could have easily filled half our entire list, but the 520-120 is the one we think brings the most to the table.

 The 520-10 is a bench mounted sharpener built for high volume use.
 Its speed and ease of use, coupled with the ability to work with nearly any size chain, have made it a favored choice among professionals.
 Equipped with a self-centering chain vise, it reduces prep work and gets your chain sharpened quicker and with less room for error.
 Oregon has also provided robust safety features with the unit featuring a one-way rotation motor and a built-in light.